virtualGain/yt-playlist-grabber/README.md

 pip install yt-dlp

 ## Usage
-To use this script, replace USER_NAME in user_name with the YouTube user name of the user whose playlists you want to download from.
+To use this script as a CLI command, save the code as a file (e.g. ytpg.py) and run the following command in your terminal:

+    python ytpg.py MyYouTubeUser --download-dir /path/to/custom/download/directory

+This command will download playlists from the user "MyYouTubeUser" to the default download directory c:/music/ytpg.

+If you want to specify a custom download directory, you can use the --download-dir argument just place /path/to/custom/download/directory with the path to the directory where you want to download the playlists.

+The script will download any new videos from each playlist.
 The script will create a subfolder in download_dir for each of the user's public playlists, and will download videos from each playlist to its corresponding subfolder.

 The script will also save a separate prev_downloaded.json file in each playlist's subfolder to track which videos have been downloaded from that playlist, and will update the overall prev_downloaded.json file in the download directory to track which videos have been downloaded overall.

-Open the script file youtube_playlist_downloader.py in a text editor.
-Set the user_name and download_dir variables at the top of the file to the desired values.
-Save the file and exit the text editor.
-Open a terminal and navigate to the directory containing the script file.
-Run the script using the command python youtube_playlist_downloader.py.
 The script will download any new videos from each playlist to its corresponding subfolder in the download directory.

 # License